Battleground (2014)

-The 2014 Battleground was the second annual Battleground professional wrestling pay-per-view and livestreaming event produced by WWE.
-It took place on July 20, 2014, at the Tampa Bay Times Forum in Tampa, Florida, and was the first Battleground event to air on the WWE Network, which launched in February.
+The 2014 Battleground was a professional wrestling pay-per-view (PPV) and livestreaming event produced by WWE.
+It was the second annual Battleground and took place on July 20, 2014, at the Tampa Bay Times Forum in Tampa, Florida.
+This was the first Battleground event to livestream on the WWE Network, which launched in February.
 It was the last WWE pay-per-view event to incorporate the WWE scratch logo, as the following month, WWE rebranded and began using the logo that was originally used for the WWE Network.

-Nine matches were contested at the event, with two being shown on the Kickoff pre-show.
+Nine matches were contested at the event, including two on the Kickoff pre-show.
 The main event saw John Cena defeat Randy Orton, Kane, and Roman Reigns in a fatal four-way match to retain the WWE World Heavyweight Championship.
 The event received 99,000 buys (excluding WWE Network views), slightly down on the previous year's 114,000 buys.

 Production

 Background

 On October 6, 2013, WWE held a new pay-per-view (PPV) event titled Battleground that replaced Over the Limit.
 The event was originally intended to be an annual October PPV for the promotion.
 The following year, a second Battleground was announced, but it was moved up to July.
 It was scheduled to be held on July 20, 2014, at the Tampa Bay Times Forum in Tampa, Florida.
 This second event in turn established Battleground as WWE's annual July PPV.
-In addition to PPV, this was the first Battleground to air on WWE's online streaming service, the WWE Network, which launched earlier in February.
+In addition to PPV, this was the first Battleground to livestream on the WWE Network, which launched earlier in February.

 Storylines

-The card consisted of nine matches, including two on the Kickoff pre-show, that resulted from scripted storylines, where wrestlers portrayed villains, heroes, or less distinguishable characters in scripted events that built tension and culminated in a wrestling match or series of matches, with results predetermined by WWE's writers.
-Storylines between the characters played out on WWE's primary television programs, Raw and SmackDown.
+The event comprised nine matches, including two on the Kickoff pre-show, that resulted from scripted storylines.
+Results were predetermined by WWE's writers, while storylines were produced on WWE's weekly television shows, Raw and SmackDown.

 At Money in the Bank, John Cena won a ladder match for the vacant WWE World Heavyweight Championship to become a 15-time WWE World Heavyweight Champion.
-The next night on Raw, Triple H scheduled Cena to defend the title at Battleground in a Fatal 4-Way match against Roman Reigns, Kane and Randy Orton.
+The next night on Raw, Triple H scheduled Cena to defend the title at Battleground in a fatal four-way match against Roman Reigns, Kane, and Randy Orton.

 On the June 30 episode of Raw, AJ Lee returned to WWE (her last appearance was the Raw after WrestleMania XXX) and defeated Paige for the Divas Championship for a second time.
 On the July 11 episode of Smackdown, AJ was scheduled to defend the title against Paige at the event.